-As of January 31, 2024 and 2023, unearned revenue, current was \$212.2 million and \$223.7 million, while unearned revenue, non-current, which is included within other long term liabilities on the Company's consolidated balance sheet was \$0.7 million and \$0.1 million, respectively.
+As of January 31, 2025 and 2024, unearned revenue, current was \$229.1 million and \$212.2 million, while unearned revenue, non-current, which is included within other long term liabilities on the Company's consolidated balance sheet was \$0.6 million and \$0.7 million, respectively.
 Unearned revenue represents amounts billed, or payments received, in advance of revenue recognition for which the Company has an unconditional obligation to transfer goods or services associated with a non-cancelable contract.
 Unearned revenue is subsequently recognized as revenue when transfer of control to a customer has occurred.
 The unearned revenue balance is influenced by several factors, including seasonality, the compounding effects of renewals, and invoice duration, timing and size.
 The portion of unearned revenue expected to be recognized during the succeeding twelve-month period is classified as unearned revenue, current, and the remaining portion is classified within other long term liabilities in the Company's consolidated balance sheet.

-Substantially all of the \$223.7 million of unearned revenue, current as of January 31, 2023 was subsequently recognized as revenue during the fiscal year ended January 31, 2024.
+Revenue recognized of \$208.7 million during the fiscal year ended January 31, 2025 was included in unearned revenue, current as of January 31, 2024.

 Customer deposits represent payments received in advance in instances where a revenue contract is cancelable in nature, and therefore the Company does not have an unconditional obligation to transfer control to a customer.
-As of January 31, 2024 and 2023, customer deposits of \$0.2 million and \$0.3 million were included in accounts payable, accrued expenses and other current liabilities on the Company's consolidated balance sheet, respectively.
+Customer deposits was \$0.2 million as of both, January 31, 2025 and 2024, and was included in accounts payable, accrued expenses and other current liabilities on the Company's consolidated balance sheet, respectively.